 Creating an SSH server

-The Maverick Synergy Java SSH API simplifies creating your SSH server.
-Let’s dive in and look at the most simple service you can start and how to configure it.
+The Maverick Synergy Java SSH API makes it incredibly simple to create your own SSH server.
+Let's dive straight in and take a look at the most simple service you can start and how to configure it.

 The code below creates a server and starts it on port 2222